 6. Driver and Front Passenger Door Window Tint/U.S. Decals

-After-market transparent or tinted material attached to the windshield must not exceed 4 inches or AS1 line located on the windshield.
-After-market tint located on the front driver-side window or front passenger-side window are prohibited.
+After-market tint located on the windshield, front driver-side window and front passenger-side window are prohibited.
 The use of decals and material attached to the personally owned vehicle that show connection with the United States (ex. old base decals, Air Force decals, flags, etc.) are prohibited on POVs with U.S. Forces-provided German license plates.

 7. Exhaust Leaks/Noise Level

 The exhaust system must be secured tightly and free of leaks.
 Tailpipes must extend behind the rear wheels or beyond the side edge or rear of the vehicle body unless prevented by the manufacturer’s specifications.
 Vehicles will be rejected if it emits excessive blue or black smoke.
 All exhaust line parts must be strong enough to resist normal hand pressure applied by the inspector.
 All repairs to exhaust systems must be made by welding or component replacement.
 The use of exhaust bandages or putty is prohibited.
 All motorcycles and automobile exhaust systems will be inspected for noise levels.
 Noise level may not exceed 95 decibels.

 8. Body/ Frame Corrosion, Ride Height Clearance, Loose Exterior Components